michiel-schoofs/Bachelorproef/Notes/Ipfs.md

 # Ipfs

 - To initiliase a node we use the command `peer init` -> We get a unique peer id also initialises a directory
 -  IPFS  supports versioning on a P2P network.
+We can get the content from anyone who has the content.

-- Content adressing as opposed to location based addressing
+- Content addressing as opposed to location based addressing.
+The advantage is that location addressing doesn't verify that the content we request is not gonna change http://sjqlkfsjdf.com/poodl.jpg is subject to change.
+Content adressing is immutable.
+We also have no more caching issues since the content is inherently immutable.
 - When storing an image: image -> Raw -> Hashfunction like Sha2-256 -> digest -> self describing hashing (CID) to future proof the hash function.
 - CID : hashing algorithm code + length of digest + digest
 - To add to ipfs we can use `ipfs add -r test` (-r = recursive) If it's a directory we see that we get two hashes the hashes of the directory itself and the files contained within